The Get Key path

 How to do it

-1. Open Chrome, Edge, or another Chromium-based browser.
-Safari and Firefox don't support the required File System Access API yet.
+1. Open Chrome, Edge, Brave, or another Chromium-based browser.
+Safari and Firefox don't yet support the File System Access API GitQi uses.

 2. Drag your index.html file into a browser window — or use File → Open File, or right-click the file and choose Open With.